SomnusKKK/lecture-computer-system-structure/README.md

-# DataBase
+# lecture-computer-system-structure

-This is a notebook for database.
+This is a notebook of lecture-computer-system-structure.